rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 It looks like our active profile is `virtual-guest`

-Let's go ahead and see what that profile includes
+The default profiles are kept in /usr/lib/tuned, so lets go ahead and see what the virtual-guest profile includes

 ```bash